 Dr. Lynn Lavallée was named the U of M's first Vice-Provost (Indigenous Engagement) in September of 2017.
 A visionary who unites Indigenous ways of knowing, being and doing with university policies and culture, Dr. Lavallée is an Anishinaabe woman registered with the Métis Nation of Ontario.
 Prior to the U of M she served as Ryerson University's associate director in the School of Social Work and led an equity, diversity and inclusion initiative for student admissions for the School.
 She was also instrumental in establishing Ryerson's Aboriginal Education Council and serviced as Chair of their Research Ethics Board.

-In addition to her role as Vice-Provost (Indigenous Engagement) Dr. Lavallée will also hold an appointment as Associate Professor in the Faculty of Kinesiology and Recreation Management.
-Her research and teaching interests include Indigenous health, cultural, sport and recreation programs, Indigenous epistemology and Indigenous research methods.
+Dr. Lavallée's research and teaching interests include Indigenous health, culture, sport and recreation programs; Indigenous epistemology and Indigenous research methods.

 Dr. Lynn Lavallée